-Also called sinusitis, this infection lasts a couple weeks, and you can treat it at home.
+Also called sinusitis, this infection lasts a couple of weeks, and you can treat it at home.

 What Is a Sinus Infection?

-Sinusitis is when the membranes inside your sinuses (cavities in your skull) get inflamed and swollen.
+Sinusitis is when the membranes inside your sinuses (the cavities in your skull) get inflamed and swollen.
 This causes many symptoms similar to a common cold, but with a few differences.
 With a sinus infection, you may have:

 At-Home Treatment for Sinusitis

-Antibiotics are best used when they are truly needed.
-While sinusitis may be caused by either bacteria or a virus may cause sinusitis, the antibiotic will only help the bacterial form.
-Most of the time, your symptoms will clear up on their own with over-the-counter medications.
+Antibiotics are best used only when truly needed.
+While sinusitis may be caused by either bacteria or a virus, antibiotics will only help the bacterial form.
+Most of the time, your symptoms will clear up on their own with over-the-counter medications and home remedies.